Luchador/GUD/tools/geditor/MODEL_RENDER_PROPERTIES.md

 properties** panel reads the native model's draw state.

 - Click a visible face to select it. **Shift-click** adds faces; **Ctrl-click** removes them.
-Drag either mouse button to orbit; scroll to zoom.
+Left/right drag to orbit; middle drag to pan; scroll to zoom.
 - Click a thumbnail in **Materials** to select that slot's faces, including faces currently hidden by culling.
 Drag an image from the main image browser onto a slot to assign it, or drag **No Texture** to clear it. **Select all**